Tax Credits

 Tax benefits for giving to charity can be confusing.
 Whether you've a veteran donor or just getting started, we're here to make things simple.
 When you give to BGCAZ, you're changing lives and taking advantage of tax benefits—a true win-win!

-In 2025, Congress passed the One Big Beautiful Bill Act—a sweeping piece of tax legislation that affects how individuals and families can give to the causes they love.
+Congress recently passed the One Big Beautiful Bill Act—a sweeping piece of tax legislation that continues to reshape how individuals and families can support the causes they love.

 -

-Beginning in 2026, people who take the Standard Deduction—or don't itemize their tax deductions—will be able to deduct donations.
+This year, people who take the Standard Deduction—or don't itemize their tax deductions—will be able to deduct donations.
 Single filers can deduct up to $1,000, and married couples can deduct $2,000.
-This means far more people can take advantage of tax benefits for supporting BGCAZ next year.
+This means far more people can take advantage of tax benefits for supporting BGCAZ this year.

 -